Presenter Script | Loan Approval Process

 Say this exactly

 Northstar Lending keeps everything you see at the top of this architecture.
 The loan origination system, core banking platform, FICO and Experian bureau APIs, core deposits ledger, payroll and income verification APIs, and Kafka event streams all stay exactly where they are.
 Redis is not the new system of record.
-Redis is the operational serving layer that makes those existing systems act together in the live decision window.
+Redis Iris is the context engine — the operational serving layer that makes those existing systems act together in the live decision window.

 The result is a working set that is always current.
 Not a nightly batch.
 Not a stale snapshot.
 Milliseconds behind the source.